MFlisar/GDPRDialog/README.md

 This library offers following:

 * it manages the user's selected consent decision
-* it closes the app (if desired) if the user did not give any consent
+* it closes the app if the user did not give any consent (i.e if the user clicks the back button in the dialog)
-* it automatically reshows the dialog if the user did not give any consent or if the setup defines that the app is not allowed to be used without ads and the user has not accepted ads at allowed
+* it automatically reshows the dialog if the user did not give any consent or if the setup defines that the app is not allowed to be used without ads and the user has not accepted ads at all yet
 * works with a dialog fragment, so rotation and remembering intermediate state is done in the library
 * uses soft opt in